Benton County seeks applicants for federal dollars

 "We have had requests for information, but it is still early in the process," she said.

-Peacock anticipates applications will begin to flow in as the deadline approaches.
+Peacock expects applications to begin to flow in as the Oct.
+31 deadline approaches.

 "Perhaps most importantly, the portal has links to resources so organizations can determine whether or not their idea or project is eligible for ARP funding," he said.